19 Epic Things to Do in Detroit, Including Kayaking the Little-Known Detroit Canals!

 Authentic Horse and Carriages

-Where to Find Coffee in Detroit
+Coffee Shops in Detroit

 Have you even experienced a city if you haven’t done the coffee?
 I think not.